Tucatinib: Economics

 Tucatinib was denied entry into the Australian Pharmaceutical Benefits Scheme in March 2021, as "the incremental cost effectiveness ratio was unacceptably high at the proposed price".

 Legal status

 Tucatinib was approved for medical use in the United States in April 2020.

 Tucatinib was approved for medical use in Australia in August 2020.

 On 10 December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tukysa, intended for the treatment of HER2-positive locally advanced or metastatic breast cancer.
 The applicant for this medicinal product is Seagen B.V.
 Tucatinib was approved for medical use in the European Union in February 2021.

 Names

 Tucatinib is the International nonproprietary name.
-Tucaxen is one of the Tucanitib generic brands, manufactuctured by Everest Pharmaceuticals Ltd, a Bangladeshi well-known pharma company.